 Best straight-fit jeans for men

 “If we’re going to talk about jeans that every man should have in their closet, a pair of good-old Levi’s” is a must, according to Amy Leverton, the author of Denim Dudes: Street Style, Vintage, Workwear, Obsession.
-Getting a pair of Levi’s is “almost a rite of passage,” she adds, and while the slimmer Levi’s 511 may be a trendier style, the 501 is still the gold standard.
-Jeremy Kirkland, the host of men’s style podcast Blamo!, told us he also swears by 501s, noting the rise makes them easier to dress up when the occasion calls for it.
-“I’ve always been a fan of higher-rise jeans versus the lower-rise pairs because I wear tailoring and sport coats, so it helps to wear something totally high.”
-And they’re a favorite of Chris Black, who says 501s are “perfect for every occasion.”
+Getting a pair of Levi’s is “almost a rite of passage,” she adds, noting that the 501 is still the gold standard.
+With more men telling us they live in their 501s more than any other pair on this list, that certainly seems to be the case.

 When he’s not buying 501s, Kirkland also frequents Atelier & Repairs, designer Maurizio Donadi’s label for his line of repurposed vintage jeans.
 “For a while, you could just send them your old jeans to be fixed,” Kirkland says.
 “Now they sell a lot of repaired 501s,” like these Detroit jeans with added denim patches, exposed stitching, and a reversed hem at the break, which Kirkland calls “kind of my jam.”
 They’re admittedly expensive, but Kirkland points out that what you’re paying for is “the labor it takes to employ someone with a fair salary and health insurance to make your clothes.”